simonepsp/SB-Portfolio-Performance/README.md

 Once you have an .xlsx file downloaded, you are all set.

-## Why didn't you just wrote a csv configuration for Portfolio Manager / 're u dumb?
+## Why didn't you just wrote a csv configuration for Portfolio Performance / 're u dumb?
 First of all since Saxo Bank doesn't provide a .csv file I would have had to convert their xlsx file either through the impressive xlsx2csv or by exporting manually on Numbers / OnlyOffice / younameit.

-Also, even after converting it, the transaction report contains dashes which produce import errors on Portfolio Manager.
+Also, even after converting it, the transaction report contains dashes which produce import errors on Portfolio Performance.
 That sucks.

-My script also automatically maps the transaction type so that you don't have to.
+My script also automatically translates the transaction type to a compatible one so that you don't have to.
+And yeah, it stores transaction currencies too!
+No more currency mismatch errors on PM

 This script wasn't meant to be public but I feel like it could be useful to whoever uses Saxo Bank services.
 Feel free to send me PR requests or open issues if something doesn't work for you.